martin68/apt-smart/README.rst

 `简体中文 <https://github.com/martin68/apt-smart/blob/master/README-zh-cn.rst>`_

-The `apt-smart` package automates robust apt-get_ mirror (a.k.a Repositories, Sources) selection for Debian_ and Ubuntu_ by enabling smart discovery of available mirrors, smart ranking of available mirrors, automatic switching between mirrors and robust package list updating (see features_).
+The `apt-smart` package automates robust apt-get_ mirror (a.k.a Repositories, Sources) selection for Debian_ , Ubuntu_ and `Linux Mint`_ by enabling smart discovery of available mirrors, smart ranking of available mirrors, automatic switching between mirrors and robust package list updating (see features_).
 It's currently tested on Python 2.7, 3.4, 3.5, 3.6, 3.7 and PyPy (although test coverage is still rather low, see status_).